transdigiware/blockchain/howto/ibp-console-identities.md

 By default, only the CA admin that is created during deployment has the ability to register new identities.
 You can create identities with the ability the register new users by using the **Attributes** panel of the registration process.

-On Side panel 4, click the **Add Attribute** button.
+On the second side panel, click the **Add Attribute** button.
 Provide an **attribute name** of `hf.Registrar.Roles`.
 Enter an **attribute value** of `*`.
 You can also use this panel to create an identity that can register only certain identity types, such as clients or peers, or within a certain affiliation.
 You can also create an identity that has the ability to revoke an identity and all the certificates that the identity has been issued.
 You can see a full list of the attributes in the [Registering a new identity](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/users-guide.html#registering-a-new-identity){: external} section of the Fabric CA users guide.

 ## Enrolling an identity
 {: #ibp-console-identities-enroll}